legend-exp/remage/docs/rmg-commands.md

 * `DiscardZeroEnergyHits` – Discard hits with zero energy.
 * `StoreParticleVelocities` – Store velocities of particle in the output file.
 * `StoreTrackID` – Store Track IDs for hits in the output file.
-* `PreClusterOutputs` – Pre-Cluster output hits before saving
-* `CombineLowEnergyElectronTracks` – Merge low energy electron tracks.
-* `RedistributeGammaEnergy` – Redistribute energy deposited by gamma tracks to nearby electron tracks.
-* `PreClusterDistance` – Set a distance threshold for the bulk pre-clustering.
-* `PreClusterTimeThreshold * Set a time threshold for` – pre-clustering.
-* `ElectronTrackEnergyThreshold` – Set a energy threshold for tracks to be merged.
 * `StoreSinglePrecisionPosition` – Use float32 (instead of float64) for position output.
 * `StoreSinglePrecisionEnergy` – Use float32 (instead of float64) for energy output.
 * `StepPositionMode` – Select which position of the step to store